msabvid/DeepLearning-StochasticControl/README.md

+# Infinite horizon time LQR problem solved with Deep Learning and Dynamic Programming
+See `lqr_infinite_horizon.ipnyb`

-# Finite time Stochastic Control solved using Deep Learning
+# Finite Horizon time Stochastic Control solved using Deep Learning
 We solve the control problem, by minimising J
 ![](/images_readme/control_problem.png)
 where g is convex.
 The policy alpha is parametrised with a neural network, and we use Method of successive approximations on Pontryagin Maximum principle.